JuanitoFatas/mojime/README.md

 Outputs random emojis.

-The primary purpose of this project is to provide all the emojies that can be used by any ascii language To view the list of all the empjies please open the emojies.json file it lists all the emojies in jason format and ypu can use this jason as per your need
+The primary purpose of this project is to provide all the emojis that can be used by any ascii language.
+To view the list of all the emojis, please open the [emojis.json file](/emojis.json).
+It lists all the emojis in json format and you can use this json as per your need.

 ## Usage

 ```